-62. The so-called Volcker plan to force banks to stop proprietary trading has been criticized on the grounds that proprietary trading was not at the heart of current problems in the financial sector.
+60 The so called" Volcker" plan to force banks to stop proprietary trading has been criticized on the grounds that proprietary trading was not at the heart of current problems in the financial sector.
 This criticism misses the point.
-Such trading is at the heart of the interlinkages and complexities that made the official sector so fearful of either letting banks fail or nationalizing them outright.
+Such trading is at the heart of the inter linkages and complexities which made the official sector so fearful of either letting banks fail or nationalizing them outright.